ahmedmostafa23/BellaBeat/report.md

 ####2.Meta-Data
  - The dataset has no metadata at all whatsoever. some of the fields were researched on the FitBit device API website, and by reading medical articles and definitions.
  - 4 unimportant columns, or ones that could not be reserarched were removed from the dataset.

+####3.
+Software used
+- The dataset is large. some files have 3.5 million records!
+- It has been decided to use a database to store the data and do the analysis there. a database called FitBitData was created in PostgreSQL on my device.
+- Further metadata has been added to the dataset, with the proper data types, precision, format, constraints and etc.
+- Tables in postgreSQL database were created with the coressponding names, datatypes, constraints and etc.

+####4.
+Checking if dataset can still answer original questions.
+- By looking at the dataset I can see that there are 2 giant joined tables:
+  1. by minute (sleep, calorie, MET, steps, and intensity)
+  2. by day (steps, distance, active minutes and calories)
+  3. There are also the HRV and Weight tables.

+- There are some interesting correlations worth investigating. i.e. the relation between calories, MET and intensity.
+- I also want to find the avg pace in steps/km for different levels of activity or speed of a person.
+I also want to see the relation between MET, steps vs sleep_value

+- Overall, the dataset has enough attributes to answer some of the questions.
+It is missing a few such as detailed activity, demographics, gender, job, menstruation cycle info.
+I can try to infer the nature of their job: is it sedentary? or active?
+- However, There is no way to tell if the data is accurate or incomplete. it did not mention how many records.
+But it did say 30 subjects, and they were 33 unique device_id values.
+- The dataset has one huge limitation though: It is from 2016! we’re in 2021 now. this is a huge problem, because in 2021 we have problems such as COVID-19 where people’s activity has highly changed.
+- The dataset is also not cited, There is also no clue about the creator of the dataset.